Tilt Holdings Inc. (TLLTF) CEO Mark Scatterday on Q4 2019 Results - Earnings Call Transcript

 Joel Milton

 Awesome.
 Thank you.
 I guess, last question, probably for both of you guys.
 A combination of a couple of questions.
-But basically, with everything going on whether it’s vape crisis, COVID, civil unrest, et cetera, how is TILT positioned to combat these challenges whether the storm, or is it susceptible to them?
+But basically, with everything going on whether it’s vape crisis, COVID, civil unrest, et cetera, how is TILT positioned to combat these challenges weather the storm, or is it susceptible to them?

 Tim Conder

 Yes, I can start.
 I mean, I would say, at TILT, we’re no stranger to challenges, right, whether those challenges exist internally or from a macro economic market perspective, we’ve weathered some pretty substantial challenges since Mark’s tenure and him asking me to take on the Chief Operating role.
-So I’m encouraged by our team’s ability to navigate those challenges and feel very confident that we will be able to going forward.
+So, I’m encouraged by our team’s ability to navigate those challenges and feel very confident that we will be able to going forward.

 Mark Scatterday

 Yes.
 I mean – let me add, I couldn’t have any more confidence in the team.
 We are seasoned operators.
-We’ve been through in our careers and through if you’ve experienced with TILT.
+We’ve been through in our careers and through we’ve experienced with TILT.
 We’ve been through all the different seasons, not everyone is prepared for it.
-We’ve always been prepared for it just because that’s the way we’ve been operating.
-So with the perseverance and intelligence of my team, I feel like there’s nothing we can handle.
+We’ve always been prepared for it just -- that’s the way we’ve been operating.
+So with the perseverance and intelligence of my team, I feel like there’s nothing we can’t handle.

 Joel Milton